sy77777en/video_annotation_folk/labels_markdown/cam_motion/ground_centric_movement/forward/index.md

 - A scene where the shot features a clear forward motion of the camera.

-- A shot where the camera dolly moves straight ahead.
+- A shot where the camera dollies straight ahead.

 - A video where the camera moves in a forward direction within the scene.